Giov3ss/Devs-Connect/testing.md

 -  [x] Navigation links go to the correct page/ section on index.html

 ## Bugs
+- Constant unit test was done as the features were added.
+Fixed, checked with appropriate commit messages.
+No official tracking system was used as the project scope was relatively small.

-### Resolved
+### Defects of note
- - When the user scroll down the page, the nav bar disappear.
+- I had a problem where the user scrolls the page, the navigation bar disappears.
- - I just added header { position: fixed; } to fix the nav bar, so when the user scroll down the page, the header still visible, and the user can click in the sections.
+  * I just added header { position: fixed; } to fix the nav bar, so when the user scroll down the page, the header still visible, and the user can click in the sections.
 <img width="1434" alt="image" src="https://user-images.githubusercontent.com/112728772/195998721-98a977b1-5d61-4d3a-a1c2-adb5c5bbadbf.png">

+- Also the "About us" section when the text was centered and on a small device it was difficult to read.
+  * So I just addded the {text-align:left} to the About Us text, to make it easy to read.

+- Also the Sign Up section, the form was really narrow in a small devices, because of the margins that I put before.
+  * I just updated the breakpoints in the .container, with new values, to have the gray background on small devices like desktop.

+## Outstanding Defects

+- No outstanding defects exist at this time that the developer is aware of.

+## MAIN PAGE (README)

 [Back to main readme](https://github.com/Giov3ss/Devs-Connect#testing)